-First tell me it is possible to live off Dividends?
+First, tell me it is possible to live off Dividends.

-Simple and Short answer is Yes
+The simple and Short answer is Yes

 Now your next question will be How to Live off Dividends?

-First, we will Understand “What is Dividend?”
+First, we will Understand “What are dividends?”

+Before knowing How to Live off Dividends we will understand What are dividends?
 The dividend is simply the distribution of companies earnings to a class of shareholders, as decided by the Board of directors of the company.
 A portion of the remaining profit of the company is distributed to the shareholders in the form of dividends.
 The dividend may be payable in the form of cash, cash equivalent, shares, etc.

 I have 1000 Rs and I buy 2 shares of Xyz company for 500 Rs each.
 Over the span of time share-price become 550.
 Then Xyz company decided to give a dividend yield of 5%.
 Then the inverter will get a 27.5 Rs dividend per share.
 Total 27.5*2=55 Rs.

 This 5% dividend yield is only for example.
 Dividend yield depends upon company board members, company performance, and strategy.
 In that way, dividend yield can be fixed or adjustable.